18mahi/tweet-sentiment-analysis/README.md

 Dynamic User Input: Users can type custom tweets and receive predicted sentiment and probability distribution interactively.

 # Technologies & Libraries
-Python 3.x
+-Python 3.x
-Pandas & Numpy
+-Pandas & Numpy
-Scikit-learn
+-Scikit-learn
-TextBlob
+-TextBlob
-Matplotlib & Seaborn
+-Matplotlib & Seaborn
-Plotly
+-Plotly

 # How to Use
 Run the notebook in Jupyter.